Velvet, old fashioned wrapping paper and preserved flowers are under the tree this year for a pretty, subtle Christmas vibe.

 I didn't abandon my homemade red velvet fringed bows.
 I still used them because they went with everything else I got for wrapping as well.

-I tried just the ribbon on the packages but it was just too dull, so I added in some of my preserved Amaranth flowers from this summer and greenery.
+I tried having only the ribbon on the packages but it was just too dull, so I added in some of my preserved Amaranth flowers from this summer and greenery.

 That's all it took to make them still look kind of old fashioned, but a bit more exciting.